Find a Part Now

 The facelifted Mazda CX-5 was unveiled at the 2014 Los Angeles Auto Show as a 2016 model.
 Notable changes include updates to exterior styling, reductions in road noise, an improved infotainment system, and a sport mode for the six-speed automatic transmission.
 LED headlights, LED fog lights and combination LED tail lights was also offered as for higher grade levels.

 In the U.S. and Canada, the update was designated as a 2016.5 model year iteration.
-The Skyactiv-G 2.5 engine was made standard on all United States trim levels, except the base-level Sport equipped with the six-speed manual transmission and front wheel drive, which retained the 2.0-liter powerplant.
+The Skyactiv-G 2.5 engine was made standard on all United States trim levels, except the base-level Sport equipped with the six-speed manual transmission and front wheel drive, which retained the 2.0-litre powerplant.

 Safety